-Data Science is an art of getting actionable insights from various forms of data.
-It is a stack of inter connected tasks – data gathering, data manipulations, data insights, data visualization, statistical analysis, Applied Statistics, Machine Learning, Deep Learning and AI.
+Data Science is the art of getting actionable insights from various forms of data.
+It is a stack of interconnected tasks – data gathering, data manipulations, data insights, data visualization, statistical analysis, Applied Statistics, Machine Learning, Deep Learning, and AI.

-An industry striving to implement a certain set of modules from the above tasks or the entire stack of tasks, it has numerous options of tools to get their work done.
+An industry striving to implement a certain set of modules from the above tasks or the entire stack of tasks has numerous tools to get their work done.

-Whenever there is an allusion of Data Science and its related happenings around the tech world, one language that gets instantly mentioned – Python.
-Time and again it has been observed and proved that Python’s compatibility and easy to use syntax makes it the most popular language in the Data Science realm.
+Whenever there is an allusion to Data Science and its related happenings around the tech world, one language gets instantly mentioned – Python.
+Time and again, it has been observed and proved that Python’s compatibility and easy-to-use syntax make it the most popular language in the Data Science realm.

 Python as a Data Science of choice